 - H.R.
 3571 (101st): Morris and Delaware and Raritan Navigation Canal National Heritage Corridor Act of ...

-From Jan 1979 to Oct 1990, Courter missed 628 of 5,684 roll call votes, which is 11.0%.
-This is worse than the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
+From Jan 1979 to Oct 1990, Courter missed 666 of 5,727 roll call votes, which is 11.6%.
+This is much worse than the median of 4.8% among the lifetime records of representatives serving in Oct 1990.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: